AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/classic-page-author-manage-pages.md

 When creating a new page, AEM will [validate the page name according to the conventions](/help/sites-developing/naming-conventions.md) imposesd by AEM and JCR.

-Implementation and the list of characters allowed differs slightly according to UI (it is more extensive for the touch-optimized UI), but the minimum allowed is:
+Implementation and the list of characters allowed differs slightly according to UI (it is more extensive for the touch-enabled UI), but the minimum allowed is:

 * 'a' through to 'z'
 * 'A' through to 'Z'